datdtnhcse/gunlaxy/README.md

 # gunlaxy
-A simple game by Pygame
+A simple game by Pygame.
+You can try it at https://tada7.itch.io/gunlaxy